-16. REFURBISHING AND HIGHLIGHTING CITY'S CIVIL RIGHTS MONUMENT.
-The monument is located on the south side of pier park and adjacent to the bocce courts.
-It commemorates the attempt by black citizens to integrate the "whites only beach" in front of the former city hall in the summer of 1964.
 The monument was erected by July 2002 and paid for by the Northrup Grumman Corporation.
 At its September 22, 2020, meeting, the City Commission asked the City Manager to work on a vision for the monument, to take pictures of it for the City's website and social media, to have a picture of it put in the city hall corridor, and to seek funding to repair the monument, which has a metal base that's been corroded.
-At the Commission's May 3, 2021, meeting, Commissioner George reported she is having ongoing discussion with the St. Johns County Cultural Council and that she will bring proposals and timelines to the Commission.
+At the Commission's May 3, 2021, meeting, Commissioner George reported in October that she asked the St. Johns County Cultural Council and a local artists' group to provide a proposal.
+If neither provides one, then the City will have to restore/refurbish the monument.